arangodb/arangodb/Documentation/DocuBlocks/Rest/AQL/JSF_delete_api_aqlfunction.md

 If the user function name is malformed, the server will respond with *HTTP 400*.

 @RESTREPLYBODY{error,boolean,required,}
-boolean flag to indicate that an error occurred (*true* in this case)
+boolean flag to indicate whether an error occurred (*true* in this case)

 @RESTREPLYBODY{code,integer,required,int64}
 the HTTP status code